By NaShantá Fletcher,

 After playing for a while, we decided to challenge each other at the dueling station.
 The Dueling station is an area where two Magi can battle using spells that they have learned during their game play.
 It was pretty awesome.
 You have monitors in front of you and behind you, and it shows you the spells that have been casting (like lighting, shield, fire, etc.).
 It was better than a Pokémon battle!

 Another great feature at the Yorktown MagiQuest is the Mall Quest.
 Players can go on a quest and adventure inside the mall.
 You take your wand and a guide sheet (different from the Ancient Book of Wisdom), and you find items hidden in the mall that you must cast your wand at.
 I have to admit; it was pretty cool going all over the mall with a wand.
 Getting outside of the gaming center really felt like an adventure.

 As soon as we left, I went to a craft store so I could customize my wand.
 I wanted a wand that was unique, and I also wanted it to match my topper.
 Now I have an awesome new wand, and I can't wait to go back to MagiQuest.
 I definitely recommend going to MagiQuest!

 I'm a Graphic Artist and owner of Charms by Nash, where I make miniature food jewelry.
-I love gaming (Pathfinder, Dungeons and Dragons, video games of the RPG nature), dressing up in costumes, going to conventions and renaissance faires, and watching a LOT of Netflix!
+I love gaming (Pathfinder, tabletop games, video games of the RPG nature, etc.), occasionally dressing up in costumes, going to renaissance faires, and watching a LOT of Netflix!

 Former Playboy Playmate Candace Jordan takes you to Chicago's swankest society galas and private parties -- sharing behind-the-scenes intrigue and celebrity dish.
 Required reading for the city's see-and-be-seen set.